 Guyana is a developing country on the north coast of South America.
 It has a population of around 750,000 and is the second smallest country by land mass in South America.
 By the time we reached Georgetown, the capital of Guyana, and had spent a few days exploring the city, we had seen everything we wanted.
 This took us about a week in total and from this point onwards, we were ready to move on.

 From Georgetown, The Pack Track decided to investigate a direct route to Venezuela.
-Here say lead us towards the border town of Mabaruma, Guyana, where we were told we'd easily find a boat to take us along the maze of rivers to a major city within Venezuela.
+Here-say led us towards the border town of Mabaruma, Guyana, where we were told we'd easily find a boat to take us along the maze of rivers to a major city within Venezuela.
 Mabaruma is only accessible by boat therefore it was necessary for us to suffer the discomfort of travel on the aforementioned MV Kimbia to head into the unknown.
 The ferry schedule was haphazard to say the least.
 Passengers were advised to call up each morning to see if the ferry was to leave that day.
-After six days of calling every morning, the ferry would finally leave on Sunday 10 August 2014 at 1pm.
+After six days of calling every morning, the ferry would finally leave on Sunday the 10th of August 2014 at 1pm.

 Thanks to a benign sea state, we reached Mabaruma by 4pm on Monday, 27 hours after departing Georgetown.
 All three of us were in desperate need of a shower and hopeful for a clean toilet but we had no idea about accommodation, no contacts and no plan.
 Speaking with fellow passengers on the voyage had not been as fruitful as we had hoped.
 We received conflicting ideas and information about how to get to Venezuela and nothing concrete.